Multivariate subjective fiducial inference: Applications to multivariate cases

-meaning that the fiducial distribution of $\beta$ is defined by
+meaning that the fiducial distribution of $\beta$ is defined by:

-On the other hand, if $\beta$ is known, a sufficient statistic for $\alpha$ is $\sum_{i=1}^{n} \log x_i$, which will be treated as being $q(x)$.
+On the other hand, if $\beta$ was known, a sufficient statistic for $\alpha$ would be $\sum_{i=1}^{n} \log x_i$, which will therefore be treated as being the statistic $Q(x)$ in this particular case.
 However, defining the primary r.v.\ $\Gamma$ and the required function $\varphi(\Gamma,\alpha)$ in equation~(\ref{equ1}) is not straightforward in this case.
 This is due to the cumulative density function of $\sum_{i=1}^{n} \log x_i$ not being mathematically very tractable.
 A rudimentary way of approximating the distribution of $\sum \log x_i$ is to use the central limit theorem.
 This is the approximation method that will be adopted here.